Cocofeat/Cocofeat.github.io/_pages/about.md

 ## 🔥 News
+- [10/2025] Our paper "MedSAM-U: Uncertainty-Guided Auto Multi-Prompt Adaptation for Reliable MedSAM" was accepted by **IEEE Transactions on Circuits and Systems for Video Technology**. ([link](https://arxiv.org/pdf/2409.00924)) Congrats to Nan Zhou!
 - [08/2025] My paper "Towards Reliable Medical Image Segmentation by Modelling Evidential Calibrated Uncertainty " was accepted by **IEEE Transactions on Cybernetics**. ([link](https://github.com/Cocofeat/DEviS)) Thanks all my Collaborators ! ! !
 - [08/2025] One perspective paper "‘Thinking’ LLMs in Medicine: Opportunities, Challenges, and the Road Ahead " was accepted by **Lancet Digital Health**.
 - [08/2025] My first key paper "Uncertainty-aware Medical Diagnostic Phrase